Excerpt from Chapter 5:

 Now, how do you like people to respond to you?
 Do you like them to ask questions, request information, or get to know you better?
 Do you prefer like them to share what they’ve learned from you with others?
 Do you like them to translate what you’ve said into their own context, maybe pointing out connections you didn’t notice before?

 Next, see which social media platforms emphasize your preferred mode of communication and how you prefer people to respond.
-Which offer longer-form engagement, which offer more sharing capabilities, and which has a temporality you like (Instagram, Snapchat, and Twitter are a lot faster than Facebook, LinkedIn, and Academia.edu, for example)?
+Which offer longer-form engagement, which offer more sharing capabilities, and which have a temporality you li?
+Instagram, Snapchat, and Twitter, for example, are a lot faster than Facebook, LinkedIn, and Academia.edu.

 And finally, figure out which platforms your ideal audience is already on.
 The intersection between these things is where you want to be.
 Let’s say the platforms that lend themselves to your communication style include Facebook, Instagram, Academia.edu, and Pinterest.
 And perhaps your book’s ideal audience is on Pinterest and Facebook.
 So those two are where you want to focus your efforts.
 Now you can craft a social media plan that harnesses those specific platforms.

 Now that you have your platforms, what are you going to post on them?
-Social media is a great place to post news about your book (release dates, new editions, etc.), upcoming book events (book talks, conference presentations and conference book exhibits, readings), current news stories related to your book’s topic and argument, reviews of your book, nice things people say informally about your book, and links to where people can buy your book.
+Social media is a great place to post news about your book (release dates, new editions, etc.), upcoming book tour events (book talks, conference presentations and conference book exhibits, Author Meets Critics sessions), current news stories related to your book’s topic and argument, reviews of your book, nice things people say informally about your book, and links to where people can buy your book.

 Depending on the platform, original content doesn’t have to be super long.
 A tweet about an event you attended last night on some themes your book addresses can be short and sweet (and include images).
 Alternatively, if you have set up a blog on your website, you can share your blog posts (which are original content) on social media.